How to Budget on an $80,000 Salary

 How much can I spend daily on a $80,000 salary?

-On a $80,000 annual salary ($6,667/month), after suggested housing costs and saving 20% of remaining income, your daily budget is approximately $127/day for discretionary spending.
+On a $80,000 annual salary ($6,667/month), once housing, utilities, transport, healthcare, and 20% savings are set aside, your daily budget is approximately $45/day for groceries and everyday spending.
 Use the calculator above with your actual numbers for a personalized result.

 What percentage should I save on a $80,000 salary?